alumina-lang/alumina/README.md

 ## Status

 Bootstrap Alumina compiler is written in Rust and is currently actively developed.
+It will compile to C code.

 Finished:
 - Lexical analysis and parser (using Tree-Sitter)